Kevinovitz/TryHackMe_Writeups/linuxsystemhardening/linuxsystemhardening.md

 ### Securing User Accounts

-1. One way to disable an account is to edit thepasswdfile and change the account’s shell.
+1. One way to disable an account is to edit the passwd file and change the account’s shell.
 What is the suggested value to use for the shell?

+   The answer to this question can be found in the text.

    ><details><summary>Click for answer</summary>/sbin/nologin</details>

 2. What is the name of the RedHat and Fedora systems sudoers group?

+   The answer to this question can be found in the text.

    ><details><summary>Click for answer</summary>wheel</details>

 3. What is the name of the sudoers group on Debian and Ubuntu systems?

+   The answer to this question can be found in the text.

    ><details><summary>Click for answer</summary>sudo</details>

-4. Other thantryhackmeandubuntu, what is the username that belongs to the sudoers group?
+4. Other than tryhackme and ubuntu, what is the username that belongs to the sudoers group?

+   This can be found by looking through the /etc/passwd file and filtering on 'root'.

    ><details><summary>Click for answer</summary>blacksmith</details>